Arcensoth/datapacks/doc.md

 # @context root
 ```

-The context need not be self-explanatory, but it is good practice to be unambiguous and consistent:
+The context does not need to be self-explanatory, but it is good practice to be unambiguous and consistent:

 ```mcfunction
 #> imp:core/load